H-J-Uijterlinde/MineSweeper/README.md

 this produces an executable jar file which can be run from the applications target folder by running the following command: java -jar MineSweeper-1.0-SNAPSHOT.jar

-you can move the jar file from to applications target directory to anywhere you like, and run it just bij doulbe clicking on it.
+you can move the jar file from the applications target directory to anywhere you like, and run it just bij double clicking on it.

 # 19-06-2019
 The first 'sprint' so to speak is finished resulting in an MVP.